-Department of Local Affairs (DOLA), Administration of the Converation Trust fund (CTF)
+Department of Local Affairs (DOLA), Administration of the Conservation Trust fund (CTF)

 Colorado Parks and Wildlife

 Colorado Parks and Wildlife receives 10 percent of Lottery proceeds.
 Colorado’s 41 state parks use Lottery money for trail construction and maintenance, land acquisition, equipment and facility purchases and maintenance of state parks facilities.
 Lottery funding improves the state park experience for more than 12 million annual visitors.
-The Lottery distributed approximately $13.3 million in FY17 to Colorado Parks & Wildlife.
+The Lottery distributed approximately $13.7 million in FY19 to Colorado Parks & Wildlife.